A-Norwood/Dream-Catcher-Client/README.md

 ## User Stories
-1.I am a user and I want to Sign In.
+1.I am a user and I want to Sign In and view my dream log only once I'm signed in.
 2. I am a user and I want to Sign out.
 3. I am a user and I want to change password.
 4. I am a user and I want to log a new dream.